joejknowles/CV/README.md

 #### Ruby

 Spent 16 weeks at Makers Academy honing my programming skills with a strong focus on TDD and OOP.
+Developed core ruby skills with best practices while applying Sandy Metz's Object Oriented Programming guidelines to complete several projects on the course.
+Then applied these skills to web development by quickly adapting to different frameworks (Rails and Sinatra) to create multiple unique applications.

+- Find projects I've completed on this guthub account
 - 4 Kyu on [codewars](http://www.codewars.com/users/joejknowles)

-#### Agile and best practices

-Agile process was followed strictly throughout the course including:

-- Daily standups
-- Pair programming
-- Code reviews

-#### Pair programming

-I completed the course remotely so I pair programmed over videocalls, requiring that I demonstrate outstanding communication skills.
-Despite obvious obstacles I still finished all the same projects as the people completing the course in person, including an extra group project in our free week.

-#### Javascript

-Solid javascript skills with the ability to pick-up new technologies quickly, gaining effective familiarity with various frameworks such as Node.js, Angular and express.js in less than a week.

 #### Git